damianmcdonald/aws-eks-hpa-autoscale/README.md

 Location | Purpose
 ------------ | -------------
-kubernetes/cluster-autoscaler/cluster-autoscaler.yml | Deploys the `cluster-autoscaler` pod in K8s which is used to dimension and enforce the clusters autoscaling behaviour aws-undeploy.sh | Script that can be used to destroy and clean-up all of the resources created by the `aws-eks-hpa-autoscale` project
+kubernetes/cluster-autoscaler/cluster-autoscaler.yml | Deploys the `cluster-autoscaler` pod in K8s which is used to dimension and enforce the cluster's autoscaling behaviour aws-undeploy.sh | Script that can be used to destroy and clean-up all of the resources created by the `aws-eks-hpa-autoscale` project

 ## Verify the EKS cluster